-Unified School District #412 Waiver Application for Transportation To or From a School Sponsored Activity
+Waiver Application for Transportation to or From a School Sponsored Activity

-Ι make application
+Ι 1 make application

-Parent/Guardian Name
+Parent/Guardian Name e

-for my child, to be exempt from
+f for my child to be exempt from

-Student's Name e
+Student's Name

-school sponsored transportation (Check one) going to returning from
+S school sponsored transportation (Check one) Going to returning from

-(Activity) on
+Activity Date

-The student will ride to the activity with: The student will be returning from the activity wit I understand that I, the parent/guardian of the above responsibility relative to the student's transportation. th: ve named student 1
+Т The student will ride with:

+Ι The student will be returning from the activity understand that I, the parent/guardian of the school of any and all responsibility relative to above-named stu

-Parent/Guardi an Signature Date
+he above-mentioned activity. the student s trai isportation to/ nom

+Parent/Guardian Signature Da ate

-If the student will be riding with someone other to transportation must sign the following statement.
-I take full responsibility for the above mentioned.
-Signature of Person Providing Transportation. also.
-I student's transpo ortation to/from the above activit
+lent will be riding with someone other than the thetransportation must sign the following sta nt/guardian, the person

+I take full responsibility for the above-mentioned stude ent's transportatio on to/from the above activity.

+Signature of Person Providing Transportation

-Building Principal's Action: Approve Reason for Rejection: Reject
+Building g Principal's Action: Approve Reject

+Reason f for Rejection:

+Principal'

-Principal's Signature: Original: Principal Copy: Parent USD 412 Form: 7-19 9
+Original: Principal USD 412 Form: 7-19